Gtmhub is made for flexibility so that you and your team can effectively execute your OKRs process and achieve your top-level goals for the session.

 RACI is a framework that helps companies clarify and define roles and responsibilities in cross-functional departments and teams.
 It's widely used in Matrix-structured organizations and it provides information about who's responsible for doing what.
 RACI stands for:

-Here's how to build a RACI matrix in Gtmhub using the Customize fields option
+Here's how to build a RACI matrix in Quantive using the Customize fields option

 Phase I: customize the first field in the RACI Matrix structure:

-Navigate to settings > Custom fields > Add New Custom Field
+1. Navigate to Settings > Custom fields > Create Custom Field

 Phase II: repeat steps in Phase I accordingly.
 By the end of the process, you should get the following result:

 You see that when you create new objective, you now have 4 additional new fields to fill in.
-These are, responsible, accountable, consulted, and informed, respectfully.
-By selecting employee or team from the account, you can effectively get them involved in the process.
+These are, responsible, accountable, consulted, and informed.
+By selecting an employee or team from the account, you can effectively get them involved in the process.

 Phase III: Appoint key stakeholders: